 Please read these guidelines CAREFULLY before submitting art and articles.
-Some changes have been made from previous years.
-PLEASE NOTE: YOUR SUBMISSION MUST INCLUDE THE FORM ON PAGE 1 OF OUR SUBMISSIONS PDF.
+PLEASE NOTE: YOUR SUBMISSION MUST INCLUDE THE ENTRY FORM ON PAGE 1 OF THE DOWNLOADABLE PDF.
 Please download and fill it out and email it WITH your art or article submission.
 (It’s a modifiable PDF; you can type right on it.)
 IMPORTANT: To properly fill out the PDF, open it in Adobe Acrobat, fill it out there, and save it from there.
-To get Adobe Acrobat, please click here.

-Articles must relate to the above-mentioned anniversaries and should be in the 1,000–1,500 word range.
+Articles must relate to the anniversaries listed above and should be in the 1,000–1,500 word range.
 All articles should be of a historical, nonfiction nature.
-We cannot accept fictional stories about the characters being celebrated or other topics.
+We cannot accept fictional stories about the characters being celebrated or articles on other topics.
 Please email your submissions to email@example.com in Word format (.doc or .docx formats).
-Include a short (50 words or less) bio at the end of the article.
+Include a short (50 words or less) bio for yourself at the end of the article.
 Do not include any email, social media (including Twitter, Facebook, Instagram, or Tumblr), or website addresses in the bio.

 2. Please send art submissions as electronic files.
 For all art submissions, we prefer an electronic file to ensure that your art maintains the color look you intended.

-3. We can no longer accept multiple submissions for the same anniversary.
+3. We cannot accept multiple submissions for the same anniversary.
 Please send only ONE piece of art or ONE article for the anniversaries of your choice.
 For example, if you choose the 50th anniversary of the Conan AND the 75th anniversary of EC Comics, send one piece of art and/or one article for each anniversary.

 4. PDF is the preferred file format.
 If you’re sending an electronic image, it should be a 300 dpi color (CMYK) PDF, TIF, or JPG.
 If it’s a TIF file, please make sure all layers are flattened.
-If it’s a PDF file, embed all fonts.
+If it’s a PDF file, embed all fonts and flatten all layers.
 WE PREFER PDF FILES, PLEASE.
 (PDF file format: PDF/X-1a:2001)

 5. We prefer emailed files.
 Please email your art or articles to: firstname.lastname@example.org

 7. Please do NOT include a copyright notice on your art.
 Comic-Con will print the proper copyright notice below or near each piece of art used.
-While the artwork itself is copyrighted by the artist, we will include a copyright notice for the characters the artwork portrays.
+We will include a copyright notice for the characters the artwork portrays.

 8. Please do not combine characters from different companies.
-For example, we cannot use art that includes Catwoman with Nick Fury or other companies’ characters (however, characters from the same company, such as the Flash, Green Lantern, and Hawkman together, are fine).
+For example, we cannot use art that includes Conan with Kirby’s Fourth World characters or other companies’ characters in the same image (however, characters from the same company, such as Mister Miracle, the New Gods, and the Forever People together are fine).